franceswoodall/JS-Browser-Game/readme.md

 #Next Steps
 * To further develop this game some suggestions include:

+* For the game play logic:
     - Creating a more complex 'lose' logic.
 Introducing either a timer element or a lives element would likely improve the user experience as they would not need to reset the game entirely but could lose a life after 6 guesses instead.
+    - Additional instructions on the screen for the player.

+* For the design:
+    - Using media queries to evaluate this on different devices (phone, laptop etc).
     - Increasing animation when tiles appear on the grid (for example turning or popping out at the player).
     - Having a live animation appear on the final round, such as confetti falling down the page.
     - Creating bespoke messages for every round a player passes rather than keeping it generic ('you are sleigh-in it').
-    - Additional instructions on the screen for the player.
-    - Decoration such as a border around the page.